 - Unofficial Transcript.

 - References: Each candidate must have three recommendations.
 One reference must be completed by a non-student employee of Trinity College (faculty, staff, etc.).
 The second reference should be from a student leader at Trinity College.
 The last reference should be from someone who can attest to your work ethic and who has worked with you in a professional manner (e.g. internship, volunteer work, co-worker).
-Click here to download the reference form.
-The reference provider must complete the form no later than Friday, November 20, 2015.
+The reference provider must complete the form no later than Monday March 21, 2016.
 It is your responsibility to make sure all three are submitted.
+Reference Form

 Questions regarding the RA Application Process can be directed to :